-The Linktree logo shows how the service works in one image.
-The emblem demonstrates the ease of creating and managing a page.
+The Linktree logo illustrates how the service works in a single image.
+The emblem demonstrates how easy it is to create and manage a page.
 Elements are collected in a single pattern, just like user links are concentrated in one place.
 The startup logo has already changed once, reflecting Linktree’s growth and development.

 Linktree was founded in Melbourne, Australia, in 2016 by brothers Alex and Anthony Zaccaria and their friend Nick Humphreys.
 Before launching the service, they had spent eight years running Bolster, a digital agency focused on music and entertainment.
 The agency worked with festivals, labels, artists, event companies, and brands, helping them grow their online audiences.